Calcoph/rs-hexpyt/README.md

 # WIP

 WIP: It doesn't work yet.
 You can see how well it works by running `python py_test/test.py` and see how many tests passed.

-`.\.env\Scripts\Activate.ps1`
+Instructions bellow.

 `maturin develop`